bootchk/solarRadioFirefly/readme.md

 -

 There are two apps here: firefly and a sniffer for the firefly protocol.
-There are three build configurations: firefly on nrf51, firefly on nrf52, sniffer on nrf52.
 The build configurations do NOT configure LED's for each board using board.h.
 LED's are configured in the call to LEDService.init() and different configurations are configured according to fireflyConfig.h

-Sniffer might be broken now in upgrade to nrf sdk 12.2??

 Debugging
 -